tvbeat/public/docs/non-weighted.md

 be modified and is set to ONE non consecutive minute.
 If a subscriber is present for a duration that is longer than Zap interval but shorter than one minute only a fraction of that subscriber is counted towards Subscribers (#/%), meaning that a Subscriber has to accumulate a full minute of viewing during Y in order for it to be counted fully.

 ### **Subscriber Share**
-Is NUmber ofs ubscribers expressed as a percentage of **All SUbscribers**
+Is Number of subscribers expressed as a percentage of **All Subscribers**

 ### **Total duration**
 Is defined as the sum of durations of all subscribers that have watched